 As the crust and dough experts, the Alive & Kickin’ Pizza Crust team is often consulted about proofing frozen dough.
-Check out the Perfectly Proofed Pizza Dough video and answers we compiled to your most frequently asked questions, answers, and best practices to help you perfect your proofing techniques.
+Check out the Perfectly Proofed Pizza Dough video and answers we compiled to your most frequently asked questions about proofing pizza dough.

 1. Does all pizza dough need to be proofed?

 In a restaurant, dough can be proofed in two forms: dough balls and rolled out.
 Dough for hearth-baked pizzas and most screen pizzas is proofed as dough balls.
-Pan pizza dough is usually proofed after it’s rolled out and placed in the pan (e.g., a Detroit-style pizza).
+Pan pizza dough is usually proofed after it’s rolled out and placed in the pan (e.g. a Detroit-style pizza).